ImagineSocialGit/engage-core/docs/config-authoring-guide.md

 11. Use `lead/leads` in CRM/client-facing copy unless explicitly told otherwise.
 12. Do not invent new keys until checking the key registry.
 13. Do not use undocumented tokens in client-facing message copy.
-14. Avoid backward compatibility/legacy aliases.
-Campaign messaging must not preserve step-level fallback shapes.
+14. Avoid backward compatibility/legacy aliases unless explicitly chosen.
 15. Normal Broadcasts require normal Messaging consent.
 Do not use Broadcasts as a general imported-contact consent bypass.
 16. Imported-contact opt-in invitations are a distinct one-time Messaging flow with configurable public copy/style.
 17. SMS capabilities may exist in code while SMS UI options are hidden by client/surface config.
 18. Module docs are the source of truth for module ownership and client-facing scope.
 Configs should not create a module feature that the owning module does not support.
-19. Runtime artifact payloads must stay compact.
-Configs and module data objects should not cause full Eloquent model arrays or loaded relationship graphs to be stored in scheduled messages, automation events, route progress, task metadata, or other persisted runtime artifacts.
-20. Commerce and Location configs should support admin convenience and integrations; do not turn Engage Core into a storefront, checkout, GIS, routing, or map product.
+19. Commerce and Location configs should support admin convenience and integrations; do not turn Engage Core into a storefront, checkout, GIS, routing, or map product.

 ## Before creating a config